Craig Steadman: 2016/2017 season

 Steadman lost in the second round of three events in the first half of the 2016–17 season and also let 3–0 and 5–3 leads slip against Anthony McGill in the first round of the UK Championship to be defeated 6–5.
 His best form of the year came at the Welsh Open, where he reached the last 16 of an event for the second time in his career after eliminating Jak Jones 4–2, Sam Baird 4–1 and Anthony Hamilton 4–2.
 However, he was then whitewashed 4–0 by Barry Hawkins.

 2017/2018 season

 Steadman reached the third round of three ranking events throughout the 2017–18 season.
 However, he wasn't able to accumulate enough ranking points by the end of the season and was thus relegated from the tour.
-In May 2018 he entered Q School in a bid to re-enter the professional snooker tour.
+He entered 2018 Q School in a bid to re-enter the professional snooker tour.
 He did so defeating Adam Duffy 4–0 in the final round of the second event.